 A Costello review from the 80s, just to show that I once regarded him as the artist who could save rock and roll.

-Two pop music-wise guys team up for a vehicle that should have been a tour-de-force from start to finish but which got stuck in a ditch, wheels spinning, engine roaring uselessly.
+Two pop music-wise guys team up for a vehicle that should have been a tour-de-force from start to finish but got stuck in a ditch, wheels spinning, engine roaring uselessly.
 There is an insistence on medium ballads or funeral march ballads, sadder-than-dead fish torch songs, and though there is merit to a good number of them, the torpor wears you out.
-Costello continually tries to hit the high notes at seemingly the exact same moment in each song, with his pitch being the equal of having a live magpie taped to your face.
-It's a horrible, piercing experience before long, and the rationale that it's a brave thing he's doing by using his limited apparatus for the lofty points on the sheet music won't cut ice.
-Bacharach, I recall, wrote a good number of spry up-tempo songs as well, and had a sense of humor.
-Perhaps he felt he needed to get serious now that he was getting some serious attention from critics because of the acclaimed Costello designed to work with him.
-The album is dour, gloomy, utterly depressed in the long run; it would have been best if they canned half the songs here and released only the truly memorable work.
-It would have been better if they remembered to bring their sense of humor to the sessions when they recorded this thing.
+Costello continually tries to hit the high notes at seemingly the exact same moment in each song, with his pitch the equal of having a live magpie taped to your face.
+It's a horrible, piercing experience before long, and the rationale is that it's a brave thing he's doing by using his limited apparatus for the high points on the sheet music won't cut ice.
+Bacharach, I recall, wrote a good number of spry up-tempo songs as well and had a sense of humor.
+Perhaps he felt he needed to get serious now that he was getting some serious attention from critics because the acclaimed Costello designed to work with him.
+The album is dour, gloomy, utterly depressed in the long run; it would have been best if they canned half the songs here and released only the genuinely fantastic work.
+It would have been better if they remembered bringing their sense of humor to the sessions when they recorded this.

 |PAINTED FROM MEMORY--Elvis Costello